 Bridget was a star attraction at the reopening of The Exchange in Carnamah, working with youth to make brushes and then use them to create artworks.

 To discover more about Bridget, check out her Facebook page.

-We're proud to work with Healthway to promote the Act-Belong-Commit message through our Community Strengthening Program.
-Our many thanks to the Government of Western Australia, Healthway and Act-Belong-Commit for helping keep our community happy, healthy and connected.
+We're proud to work with Healthway to promote the Act Belong Commit message through our Creative Community Program.
+Our many thanks to the Government of Western Australia, Healthway and Act Belong Commit for helping keep our community happy, healthy, creative and connected.